mpollmeier/scala-repl-pp/README.md

 val res0: Int = 1
 ```

+Note: if your dependencies are not hosted on maven central, you can [specify additional resolvers](#additional-dependency-resolvers-and-credentials) - including those that require authentication)

 ### Importing additional script files interactively
 ```
 echo 'val bar = foo' > myScript.sc